Exclusive: Survey finds startups drifting away from offices, post COVID-19 – TechCrunch

 When asked “What remote productivity tools or processes have become your secret weapon during COVID-19?” notable answers included:

-• Miro, trello, zoom, Asana, Airtable, Slack, Microsoft Teams (among many others)
+• Miro, trello, zoom, Asana, Airtable, Slack, Microsoft Teams (among many others).

 • “Two screens.”